krayon/nightynight/README.md

   * `<hexid>`     - The 8 hexidecimal unique identifier for the device.

-Once connected, directing your browser to http:// `<ip_address>` to configure the network details.
+Once connected, directing your browser to http:// `<ip_address>` to configure the network details (SSID and Password for Access Point (AP)) as well as the details of your MQTT server and Topic.
 Once these are saved, a reboot will occur and the device will attempt to connect to the now configured AP.

+At present, the MQTT details are not utilised.

 [//]: # ( vim: set ts=4 sw=4 et cindent tw=80 ai si syn=markdown ft=markdown: )